 UI test developer defines the scenarios which cover most of the functionality which is supposed to be covered.
 The goal is to cover as much as possible without repeating actions too much.
-It’s very different from unit tests where you’re covering each case by a separate unit test.
+It’s very different from unit tests where you’re covering each case with a separate unit test.

 Unlike unit tests, UI tests are much more expensive in terms of running time, so making UI test scenarios more complicated but covering as much as possible without repeating actions is worth it.

 UI testing is mostly performed by a manual tester who tests and uses an app as a real user would do.
 Test planning includes creating a strategy that will cover all possible interactions a user could have.
 Test execution includes a set of operations that help him manually check that the app is behaving like it should, i.e., that the features provide the result they were designed for.
-The biggest downside of the manual UI testing is that it’s time-consuming.
+The biggest downside of manual UI testing is that it’s time-consuming.
 To save time, you can turn to automated UI testing, but it will only help you if you do it properly.

 How does Automated User Interface Testing Work?

-Automated testing tools are designed specifically for User Interface testing.
+Automated software testing tools are designed specifically for User Interface testing.
 They run the app and emulate the interactions a real user would have.
 It records the entire process, including the mouse movements and keyboard inputs.
 This is called record and replay testing as testers repeat this process over and over until they test all interactions one user could have with the app.